About Sally

 • Expert Witness for the Confederated Salish & Kootenai Tribes on the ARCO lawsuit regarding off-reservation treaty losses due to pollution of the Clark Fork River.

-Thompson founded and directed the Regional Learning Project at UM, 2001-2010, to focus on working with tribes to develop curriculum resources on history, geography and culture.
-Her foundational goal was that people would come to know whose homeland they occupied.
+Her minimal foundational goal was that people would come to know whose homeland they occupied.
 Toward that end, her team at UM created a map of tribal homelands which is still widely used in classrooms all over Montana.
-See other creations on the Media page.

-In June 2014, through serendipitous circumstances, Thompson found herself holding hands with the Dalai Lama Zanskar, in the Indian Himalayas.
-This remains one of the great highlights of her life.
+In June 2014, through serendipitous circumstances, Thompson found herself trekking through Zanskar, a remote area in the Indian Himalayas, and a bastion of Tibetan Buddhist culture.

-In 2008, Thompson was contracted by Glacier National Park to write a history of the Park’s first people.
 The result was the publication of the co-authored book, People Before the Park: The Kootenai and Blackfeet Before Glacier National Park.
 Instead of writing a traditional overview based on archaeological evidence and ethnographic writings, Sally collaborated with the Kootenai Culture Committee and the Pikunni Traditional Association to recount their seasonal rounds in and around the Park.
-This 2015 book has served to educate many a Park visitor about its rich cultural history, replacing the common belief that these mountains had been an untrammeled wilderness prior to the Park’s creation in 1910.

 Since retiring from UM in 2014, Thompson continues to do consulting work and write nonfiction focused on land-based histories and cultures, with an ear toward how the past can inform our lives today.